xbeat/Machine-Learning/README.md

 Introduction to Property Graphs with LlamaIndex

 Property Graphs are a powerful data model for representing and querying highly connected data.
 LlamaIndex is a Python library that simplifies the process of building and querying knowledge bases using Property Graphs.
 In this slideshow, we'll explore the fundamentals of Property Graphs and how to leverage LlamaIndex for efficient data management and retrieval.

+## Adversarial Attacks on Neural Networks

+Understanding Adversarial Attacks on Neural Networks

+Adversarial attacks are techniques used to manipulate input data, often images, to deceive machine learning models, particularly neural networks.
+These attacks exploit vulnerabilities in AI systems, causing them to misclassify inputs or produce unexpected outputs.
+This presentation will explore the concept of adversarial attacks, their types, and their implications for AI security.

 ## Introduction to Python